seud0nym/sigenergy2mqtt/README.md

                         Enable sending consumption status to PVOutput.
   --pvoutput-interval [SIGENERGY2MQTT_PVOUTPUT_INTERVAL]
                         The interval in minutes to send data to PVOutput (default: 5).
 Valid values are 5, 10 or 15 minutes.
+  --pvoutput-temp-topic [SIGENERGY2MQTT_PVOUTPUT_TEMP_TOPIC]
+                        An MQTT topic from which the current temperature can be read.
+This is used to send the temperature to PVOutput.
+If not specified, the temperature will not be sent to PVOutput.
   --pvoutput-log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the PVOutput log level.
 Valid values are: DEBUG, INFO, WARNING, ERROR or CRITICAL.
 Default is WARNING
                         (warnings, errors and critical failures)